Ohio State Reformatory: Closure

-Restoration and tours
+Restoration

 The Mansfield Reformatory Preservation Society is currently working to restore the facility to its original state.
 Restorations to date include the removal of debris, replacement of roofing, complete restoration of the Warden's quarters, as well as the complete restoration of the central guard room between the East and West Cell Blocks.

 The restorations are being funded through donations and tour fees.
 The windows of the south side east cell block have been replaced, and all of the original stained glass windows that were in the building are planned to be replaced.
 Throughout the Halloween season, the building hosts a haunted house through Blood Prison.